umrover/mrover-esw/docs/getting-started/stm32cube/index.md

 a few clicks of a button, and have that code show up automatically in the main file.

 !!! note
-    If you've taken EECS 373, you have used STM32CubeIDE, which is an IDE that packages both of these tools together.
-However, STM32CubeIDE is a very heavy program, so we choose to use the lighter weight STM32CubeMX and STM32CubeCLT tools in combination with CMake and your favorite text editor or IDE.
+    If you've taken EECS 373, you have likely used STM32CubeIDE, which is an IDE that packages both of these tools together with Eclipse.
+However, STM32CubeIDE is a very heavy program, and newer versions no longer integrate with CubeMX, so we choose to use the lighter weight STM32CubeMX and STM32CubeCLT tools in combination with CMake and your favorite text editor or IDE.

 ## Downloading and Installing CubeMX